-Yesterday, we saw Jesus cleansing the Temple.
-He did this because, more so than anyone else, Jesus understood the importance of coming to his Father authentically in worship and prayer.
-He so passionately believed this should be done without distraction that he flipped over tables and chased people out of the building.
-This is a side of Jesus we don’t see often, but a crucial part of his character all the same.
-He is zealous for his Father’s glory and deeply desires us to be in his presence.
+Yesterday, we saw Jesus cleansing the temple.
+He did this because, more so than anyone else, Jesus understood the importance of coming to His Father authentically in worship and prayer.
+He so passionately believed this should be done without distraction that He flipped over tables and chased people out of the building.
+This is a side of Jesus we don’t see often, but a crucial part of His character all the same.
+He is zealous for His Father’s glory and deeply desires us to be in His presence.
 Think for a second about what Jesus would “drive out” in our own homes and hearts.
 What gets in the way of you experiencing God’s presence?
 Are social media, Netflix, television, or the news distracting you from prayer and worship?

 Now, we’ve come to Tuesday of Holy Week, and while things are already quite intense, the story is certainly far from over.
 In the midst of everything that is going on, today’s chapters show us that Jesus still takes time to instruct and teach people truth.
 We can learn a profound lesson from this.
-Even during chaos or crisis, Jesus still wants people to come to him and listen.
+Even during chaos or crisis, Jesus still wants people to come to Him and listen.
 He wants to speak to our confusion and correct our misconceptions.
-Jesus always has something to say and he is saying it with authority.
+Jesus always has something to say, and He is saying it with authority.
 While it may not be what we want to hear, I promise you that it will be what we need to hear.

-Jesus shares with his audience several parables and lessons.
+Jesus shares with His audience several parables and lessons.
 While these can seem disjointed at times, they are all pointing to the same truth: we, like these religious leaders, are often tempted to misunderstand Jesus.
-In these stories about wicked tenants and ungrateful wedding guests, these lessons about the resurrection and Great Commandments, and this condemnation of scribes and Pharisees, Jesus is trying to teach something true about himself.
+In these stories about wicked tenants and ungrateful wedding guests, these lessons about the resurrection and Great Commandments, and this condemnation of scribes and Pharisees, Jesus is trying to teach something true about Himself.
 He does this even if the reaction is anger or frustration.

 Thankfully, because of Jesus, we still have hope.
 He is the Son of God and the Savior of the world.
-He taught the truth so that we might come to faith in him.
+He taught the truth so that we might come to faith in Him.
 He died so that we might live.
 He rose again to promise us a future.
 Jesus is the perfect heir, the perfect wedding groom, and the perfect sacrifice.
-While the religious leaders of his age sought to put Jesus to death, we can instead follow in Christ’s footsteps.
+While the religious leaders of His age sought to put Jesus to death, we can instead follow in Christ’s footsteps.